CrocInc/grunt-croc-requirejs/README.md

 The plugin assumes that client-side of a project has the following structure:

 * all client stuff is inside a single folder (let's call it _client root_);
-* client root contains _root modules_ - usually these are scripts which are loaded by RequireJS directly (e.g. via `data-main` attribute) - i.e. they are `main` scripts in terms of RequireJS;
+* client root contains _root modules_ - usually these are scripts which are loaded by RequireJS directly (e.g. via `data-main` attribute) - i.e. `main` scripts in terms of RequireJS;
 * client root contains subfolders which are treated as `layers`.
 Usually we have `app`, `lib` and `vendor` folders (the app can also have any other folders).
 Scripts (*.js) which are in these layer-folders will be bundled together.